Empowering People, Launching lives

 Sensory activities help stimulate the brain and cognitive skills, develop social skills, and improve coordination and physical development.
 Some people are sensory seekers and others will avoid situations.
 Everyone’s sensory needs are different.
 Some sensory activity is also used for relaxation and comfort.

-For more information on autism take a look at our online training courses.
+For more information take a look at our online training courses.